Dadirri: Ancient Aboriginal Mindfulness Traditions

 - Click here for a fillable PDF registration form.
 Email to email@example.com once your ticket is purchased and paid for.

 This training introduces Dadirri as the core of all We Al-li practices and skill based learning outcomes.
-Dadirri provides the foundation for culturally safe practises and establishes a respectful healing environment for skills transference in all We Al-li professional development trainings.
-Learning to communicate with ourselves and each other at deep levels is primary to effective practise.
+Dadirri provides the foundation for culturally safe practices and establishes a respectful healing environment for skills transference in all We Al-li professional development trainings.
+Learning to communicate with ourselves and each other at deep levels is primary to effective practice.
 Participants are introduced to many key therapeutic approaches used by We Al-li including story mapping, sand-play, music, art therapy, movement and guided imagery.

 About the artwork: